 - A. Major-Plus division Comprised of teams that compete to determine the World Champion, Major-Plus division.
 A Major-Plus team rating is determined by the Senior Softball-USA Ratings Committee.
 Major-Plus division teams: - 1.
-Need not qualify. - 2.
+Need not qualify.
+EXCEPTION: Major-Plus teams in age groups 50+ through 65+ may not play in a younger age group at the Eastern or Western National Championships or the World Masters Championships without first having participated in an official SSUSA Qualifier tournament in the younger age group and Major rating level. - 2.
 Have a seven-run limit per inning, except for the final inning of the game in which each team may score unlimited runs. - 3.
 Major-Plus players may not compete on AAA or AA teams without written permission from SSUSA. - 4.
 May be invited to the World Masters Championships based upon their SSWC rating. - B. Major division Comprised of teams that compete to determine the World Champion, Major division.
 A Major team is one with the potential of becoming World Champions in the Major division and is too strong to compete in the AAA division.
 Major division teams: - 1.
 Have a five-run limit per inning, except for the final inning of the game in which each team may score unlimited runs. - 2.
 May be invited to the World Masters Championships based upon their qualifying standing. - 3.
 A Major team roster shall not have more than three players with a team affiliation rating history during the two previous tournament seasons greater than Major. - C. AAA division Comprised of teams that compete to determine the World Champion, AAA division.
 A AAA team is one that does not have the potential to become World Champions in the Major division, and that is too strong to compete in the AA division.
 AAA division teams: - 1.
 Have a five-run limit per inning, except for the final inning of the game in which each team may score unlimited runs. - 2.
+May be invited to the World Masters Championships based upon their qualifying standing.

+- 3. A AAA team roster shall not have more than three players with a team affiliation rating history during the two previous tournament seasons greater than AAA. - D. AA division Comprised of teams that play in Senior Softball World Championships qualifiers and do not place high enough to be invited to the AAA division, do not have the potential to become World Champions in the AAA division, and are not too strong to compete in the AA division.
+AA division teams: - 1.
+Have a five-run limit per inning, except for the final inning of the game in which each team may score unlimited runs. - 2.
 May be invited to the World Masters Championships based upon their qualifying standing. - 3.
-A AAA team roster shall not have more than three players with a team affiliation rating history during the two previous tournament seasons greater than AAA. - D. AA division Comprised of teams that play in Senior Softball World Championships qualifiers and do not place high enough to be invited to the

-AAA division, do not have the potential to become World Champions in the AAA division, and are not too strong to compete in the AA division.
-AA division teams:

-- 1. Have a five-run limit per inning, except for the final inning of the game in which each team may score unlimited runs. - May be invited to the World Masters Championships based upon their qualifying standing. - 3.
-A AA team roster shall not have more than three players with a team affiliation rating history during the two previous tournament seasons greater than AA. - E. The SSUSA Home Office may grant an exception to the maximum number of "out of rating" players in the case of a team that will not, in the sole judgment of SSUSA, have an unfair competitive advantage solely by exceeding the maximum.
+A AA team roster shall not have more than three players with a team affiliation rating history during the two previous tournament seasons greater than AA. - E. For men's teams age 70+ and above, the player's team rating affiliation history shall be based on the current season and the immediately preceding full season.
+EFFECT: The rating affiliation history follows the player for the current and one full season instead of two. - F. The SSUSA Home Office may grant an exception to the maximum number of "out of rating" players in the case of a team that will not, in the sole judgment of SSUSA, have an unfair competitive advantage solely by exceeding the maximum.
 Such teams may not have an average run differential in the SSUSA Ratings Scores database that exceeds +2.50 runs per game